FallenOverlord/mini/_build/html/_sources/docs/swe/git.md

 `git status`to check for uncommitted changes
 `git add <file>` to add new files to Git tracking
-`git commit -m "<description>"` to commit the changes
+`git commit -m "<description>"` to commit the changes `git pull -r` pull the newest commit from git
+`git reset .` OR `git reset --hard HEAD` discard all local changes and untracked files

 ## Branching and Pulling
 `git branch` to check the name of the branch, e.g. `* master`means you are on the master branch.